Rotersand: History

 The band has toured Europe with Assemblage 23 and both Europe and the US with Covenant, it played at Dark City Festival and was one of the headlining acts at Infest 2006.
-Mark Jackson of VNV Nation joined them on stage at the M'era Luna Festival in Hildesheim Germany in August 2006, and the band appeared twice at the Wave Gotik Treffen.
+Mark Jackson of VNV Nation joined them on stage at the M'era Luna Festival in Hildesheim Germany in August 2006, and the band has appeared six times at the Wave Gotik Treffen.

 After the discontinuation of Dependent Records at the start of 2007, the band signed to Trisol Records in 2008 and released the single "I cry", which was taken from the 2007 album '1023'.
 It also contains a DVD with live and interview material and reached the DAC's No.1 shortly after its release.

 However, Rotersand had to cancel live shows in 2007, such as EBM Fest, due to physical exhaustion of lead singer Rasc.

 2009 saw the release of the newest Rotersand MCD War On Error a teaser for the band's album Random Is Resistance, which was released in October of that year.

 In the following years, Rasc experienced serious health issues, preventing him from singing and causing many Rotersand shows at e.g. Blacksun Festival 2008 and E-Tropolis 2011, to get cancelled.
 Eventually the band did not accept any more bookings for live shows.
 Rasc's health also prevented them from recording a new album.

 A first new sign of life came in 2014 with the release of the Truth is Fanatic Again remix CD, which also contained the first new Rotersand song (Electric Elephant) in 6 years.
 On 10 December 2014, Christmas came early with the release of Rotersand's very own Christmas cover song 'You Better not Watch' (as Rotersanta).

 In April 2016, a single, Torn Realities, was released, accompanied by a video.
 On 4 November 2016, the full album CapitalismTM was released.

 On 5 July 2019, the single You Know Nothing was released.